 - Paper simulations other than the defaults are currently disabled

-- Most functions don’t yet have keyboard shortcuts
+- Some functions still don’t have keyboard shortcuts

 How to use FilmLab